 3. Campus Events (all other co-curricular programs and activities).

 Scheduling conflicts will be resolved by the Office of Reservations and Events, Suite 100 Sarratt Student Center, 615-32(2-2448).
 Appeals of scheduling decisions regarding University, Primary, and Campus events may be made to the Dean of Students at firstname.lastname@example.org.

-Registered student organizations (or those with registration pending) are eligible to reserve and use space in campus buildings and other facilities.
+Registered student organizations are eligible to reserve and use space in campus buildings and other facilities.
 Reservations must be made in advance.

 For nonacademic uses of most Vanderbilt facilities, reservations are made with the Office of Reservations and Events, Suite 100 Sarratt Student Center, 615-32(2-2448), whose personnel can make referrals to the appropriate offices for the rare exceptions.

 A basic charge is made for most facilities.
 Some facilities are available for use by student organizations without charge; if, however, the facilities require more than ordinary housekeeping services after use, the organization will be charged for the additional service.

 The Office of Reservations and Events recommends that organizations plan and make reservations for space on campus up to one year in advance.
 The types of space available are described in detail at the Reservations and Events Web site.
 To determine availability and cost of space, those seeking to reserve space may call the Reservations and Events office at 615-32(2-2448).